StatCan/kubeflow/components/centraldashboard/README.md

 Make sure you have the latest LTS version of `node` installed along with `npm`.

 1. Clone the repository and change directories to `components/centraldashboard`
-2. Run `make build-local`.
-This will install all of the project dependencies and prepare your system for development.
+2. Run `make build-local`, this will install all of the project dependencies and prepare your system for development.
 3. To start a development environment, run `npm run dev`.
 It can then be accessed at `localhost:8080`.
     - This runs [webpack](https://webpack.js.org/) over the front-end code in